 Goals of Intensive Outpatient

-When determining the client’s level of care, we use the guidelines set by the American Society and Addition Medicine (ASAM).
+When determining the client’s level of care, we use the guidelines set by the American Society and Addiction Medicine (ASAM).

 The initial service will include a comprehensive assessment and treatment plan formulation.
 Treatment will include individual counseling and group counseling.
 Outside participation in community-based recovery support groups may be required.
 The level of care assigned influences the length and frequency of services.
 Services include but are not limited to: group, family, couples, individual, therapies, psychiatric evaluation, medication monitoring, transportation services, and case management.